RPG-7

 The ruggedness, simplicity, low cost, and effectiveness of the RPG-7 has made it the most widely used anti-armor weapon in the world.
-Currently around 40 countries use the weapon; it is manufactured in several variants by nine countries.
+Roughly 40 countries use the weapon; it is manufactured in several variants by nine countries.
 It is popular with irregular and guerrilla forces.

 Widely produced, the most commonly seen major variations are the RPG-7D (десантник – desantnik – paratrooper) model, which can be broken into two parts for easier carrying; and the lighter Chinese Type 69 RPG.
-DIO of Iran manufactures RPG-7s with olive green handguards, H&K pistol grips, and a Commando variant.
+DIO of Iran manufactures RPG-7s with olive green handguards, H&K style pistol grips, and a commando variant.

-The RPG-7 was first delivered to the Soviet Army in 1961 and deployed at squad level.
+The RPG-7 was first delivered to the Soviet Army in 1961 and deployed at the squad level.
 It replaced the RPG-2, having clearly out-performed the intermediate RPG-4 design during testing.
-The current model produced by the Russian Federation is the RPG-7V2, capable of firing standard and dual high-explosive anti-tank (HEAT) rounds, high explosive/fragmentation, and thermobaric warheads (see below), with a UP-7V sighting device fitted (used in tandem with the standard 2.7× PGO-7 optical sight) to allow the use of extended range ammunition.
+The Russian Federation produces the RPG-7V2, capable of firing standard and dual high-explosive anti-tank (HEAT) rounds, high explosive/fragmentation, and thermobaric warheads, with a UP-7V sighting device fitted (used in tandem with the standard 2.7× PGO-7 optical sight) to allow the use of extended range ammunition.
 The RPG-7D3 is the equivalent paratrooper model.
 Both the RPG-7V2 and RPG-7D3 were adopted by the Russian Ground Forces in 2001.